Cookies Policy

 Escuela Internacional de Doctorado en Estudios del Mar

-Article 9 in the RD 99/2011 contemplates the free creation of Doctoral schools.
-These schools can be created by individual universities, university coalitions or coalitions of different kinds of institutions (i.e. public bodies engaged in R&D), something which is also mentioned in the school’s regulations and also regional legislation.
-The final aim of these schools is to plan, organise and manage Doctoral training opportunities.
+Article 9 of Royal Decree 99/2011 allows for the establishment of Doctoral schools, which can be initiated by individual universities, university consortia, or various types of institutions (e.g., public bodies involved in R&D).
+This provision is also reflected in the school’s regulations and regional legislation.
+The primary purpose of these schools is to plan, coordinate, and manage Doctoral training opportunities.

-Doctoral schools must guarantee that the training strategy of universities is met.
-This strategy must be linked to research strategy and, if necessary, also to public research agencies and other institutions.
+Doctoral schools are responsible for ensuring that the training strategy of universities aligns with research strategies, and when necessary, with public research agencies and other institutions.

-Following the directives set out in the royal decree, CEI·MAR created the International Doctoral School in Sea Studies (EIDEMAR).
-Its targets are similar to those of any Doctoral school, and are listed as follows:
+In compliance with the guidelines outlined in the royal decree, CEI·MAR established the International Doctoral School in Sea Studies (EIDEMAR).
+Its objectives are similar to those of any other Doctoral school and include:

-• TRAINING: Training is undertaken in all of the coalition’s universities, and students participate in workshops, conferences and other activities.
+• TRAINING: Training is conducted across all universities within the coalition, offering students the opportunity to engage in workshops, conferences, and various other activities.

-• INTERDISCIPLINARITY: Links are drawn between the Doctoral students and different research groups in order to ensure their participation in interdisciplinary research projects.
+• INTERDISCIPLINARITY: We foster connections between Doctoral students and diverse research groups to facilitate their involvement in interdisciplinary research initiatives.

-• QUALITY: The high standards achieved by all participants guarantee the quality of the Doctoral training, regardless of the specific field of study.
+• QUALITY: The consistently high standards upheld by all participants ensure the quality of Doctoral training, regardless of the specific field of study.

-• STRUCTURE: The centralised structure of the school simplifies administrative and financial management, training, tracking of alumni, etc.
+• STRUCTURE: The centralized organizational framework of the school streamlines administrative and financial management, alumni tracking, training programs, and more.